stainless-api/upload-openapi-spec-action/README.md

   code_samples: mintlify
 ```

 Mintlify can generate your docs based on the OpenAPI spec in your docs repo if it is [configured to do so](https://mintlify.com/docs/api-playground/openapi/setup#in-the-repo).

-To integrate Stainless, you can modify the GitHub Action that uploads your OpenAPI spec to Stainless such that it then pushes the Stainless-enhanced OpenAPI spec into your docs repo:
+### GitHub Actions with Mintlify

+To integrate Stainless with your GitHub Actions workflow:

 ```yaml
 name: Upload OpenAPI spec to Stainless and (Mintlify) docs repo